JoeyHopkins/WorkoutBuddy/README.md

 ## Useful dev stuff

 App is linked appwide to config/colors page.
 Some adjustments may need to be changed but it is being developed with this is mind.

+## build for remote use

+install cli in not yet installed on machine npm install -g eas-cli

+login to cli
+eas login

+add build file (if eas.json does not exist) eas build:configure

+Note: configure the esd.jdon with proper name, description, etc... if not already done so

+Do the build with
+eas build --profile preview --platform android

+initial build took about 12 minutes and delivered .apk for local installation on android follow qr code and install the app, may have to do things to bypass serurity on device

+"developmentClient": true
+This setting determines if the final buld will run using a dev client running on pc or if false, will run off device